turbot/guardrails-samples/policy_packs/aws/kms/enforce_rotation_is_enabled_for_keys/README.md

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for KMS keys:

-- Enforce key rotation for keys
+- Enforce rotation is enabled for keys

 ## Documentation